Humphrey Atherton had far more power and influence than the Quakers he persecuted in the Massachusetts Bay Colony during the 1650s.

 Men took up his body and brought it into the courthouse where he had sentenced Quakers to death.
 “His blood ran through the floor,” wrote Besse, “exhibiting to the spectators a shocking instance of the Divine vengeance against a daring and hardened persecutor.”

-Humphrey Atherton was buried in the Old North Burying Ground in the Dorchester section of Boston.
+Humphrey Atherton’s remains now lie in the Old North Burying Ground in the Dorchester section of Boston.
 Harlow Elliot Woodword, in Epitaphs from the Old Burying Ground in Dorchester, wrote that Quakers ‘believed his horrible death to be God’s visitation of wrath.’

 His descendants include rocket scientist Robert Goddard, suffragist Susan B. Anthony, U.S. Secretary of War Henry Stimson and actress Raquel Welch.

 Images: Tomb of Humphrey Atherton By Ishtar456 – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=11255440.
 This story was updated in 2020.